euroargodev/online_documentation/README.md

 ### Create your own repository

-To create your own documentation, create a new repository by clicking on the ["Use this template" green button above](https://github.com/new?template_name=online_documentation&template_owner=euroargodev).
+To create your own documentation using this template, you have to clone this repository using the [green button "Use this template" above](https://github.com/new?template_name=online_documentation&template_owner=euroargodev).

 More details here:
 https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template

+- [ ] Create your own repository

 ### Enable documentation online rendering

 In the repository you created using this template, go to "Settings", then "Pages" and change the "Source" parameter to "Github Actions".

+- [ ] Github Pages enabled

-## Update configuration with new repo
+### Update configuration with new repo

 Edit the `content/_config.yml` and update parameters with the new repo data.

+2 parameters must be updated:

-Especialy, replace any `euroargodev` occurrences with your own `OWNER` name, and similarly with `online_documentation` occurences with your `<REPO>` name.
+- replace any template `euroargodev` occurrences with your own `OWNER` name,
+- replace any template `online_documentation` occurences with your `<REPO>` name.

 ```yml
 repository: